Code of business conduct for authority members

 Communications on behalf of the Authority with the relevant Minister will be through the Chairperson or, in their absence, the Deputy Chairperson, except where the Authority has agreed that an individual member or members should act on its behalf.

-Communication with members of staff of the Authority in relation to the work of the Authority should be through the Secretary or Chief Executive, except in the context of organised committee meetings.
+Communication with members of staff of the Authority in relation to the work of the Authority must be through the Secretary or Chief Executive, except in the context of organised committee meetings.

 Breach of the Code